acekm/USB-Serial-Russound_ttychange/README.md

 This Home Assistant add-on provides a simple way to redirect serial communication over TCP using a custom Python script.
 It is particularly useful for situations where you need to make a serial device (e.g., connected via `/dev/ttyUSB0`) accessible over the network.

+My use case was to connect a Russound CAM6.6 to a USB to Serial adapter to my HA Yellow directly.

 ## Features

 - Redirects serial communication from `/dev/ttyUSB0` to a TCP port (`7777`).